jes/drl2gcode/README.md

 There are no external dependencies except for python itself.

-The script should be able to run on almost any system providing python is installed, it should work with both python 2.x and 3.x and with any standard excellion drill file
+The script should be able to run on almost any system providing python is installed, it should work with both python 2.x and 3.x and with any standard excellon drill file

 Tested on Devuan GNU/Linux only and with kicad.